solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

     ![On the Overview blade of the resource group.
 The Delete resource group button is highlighted.](media/resource-group-delete.png)

 4. In the confirmation dialog, enter the name of the resource group you created to confirm and then select **Delete**.

-## Summary

-Congratulations!
-You have completed the **Generative AI with Azure Database for PostgreSQL Flexible Server** hands-on lab.
-In this lab, you explored the powerful extensibility of Azure Database for PostgreSQL Flexible Server by installing and using the `azure_ai` extension to directly add the power of generative AI and large language models into your database.